 7) Tax Credits

 The Trump tax plan doubles the per-child tax credit to $2,000 until 2026 for families earning up to $400,000 per year.
 A maximum of $1,400 of the credit will be available as a tax refund for both lower and middle-income families with relatively low tax liabilities.

 The new tax bill will also provide a tax credit for the dependent care of children and older dependents.
 Furthermore, the current adoption tax credit stays in place.

 8) Changes that Affect Homeowners

-New homebuyers will now be able to deduct interest only on the first $750,000 of mortgage debt.
+New homebuyers will now be able to deduct interest only on the first $750,000 of mortgage liability.
 It is a steep reduction from the previous $1 million cap.
 Fortunately, the lower limit will not affect current homeowners.
 The GOP tax bill also ends the deduction for interest paid on home equity loans.
 Previously, a taxpayer could deduct up to $100,000 in home equity loan interest.

 While the mortgage interest deduction had helped make buying a home more affordable for many – the new limits may adversely affect people living in high priced housing markets where homes are more expensive than the $254,000 median price nationwide.
 By making higher-priced homes less attractive the lower limit could place significant downward pressure on home prices in these areas.

 Additionally, under the new plan – as long as they’ve lived there for at least two of the past five years; homeowners will still be able to exclude up to $250,000 for single filers and $500,000 for joint filers from capital gains when selling their primary home.